iberov/retropie_ipac2_setup_wiki/README.md

 You can access the file system in two ways:

-- If you have a PC with a Linux OS installed on it, you can access the files structure through it.
+- If you have a PC with a Linux OS installed on it, you can access the file system through it.
 - If you have a Windows PC you can access it through your home network.
 Connect the Raspberry Pi to the router.
 It should appear in your Network

-Browse to this directory : /opt/retropie/configs/
+Browse to this directory : `/opt/retropie/configs/`
 It contains an individual folder for each emulator and one for the Global Settings.
-The folder name for the Global Settings is called “All”
+The folder name for the Global Settings is called "All"

 Copy this folder along with the folders of the emulators you plan to use.
 In my case I copied 8 additional folders for the emulators I listed in Step 1.

-(I) GLobal Settings Configuration
+### (I) GLobal Settings Configuration

 First we will configure the Global Settings file according to the Controller Map I showed you before.